List of Shameless (American TV series) characters: Charles Slott

 Charles "Chuckie" Nevins Slott (Kellen Michael) is a recurring character in seasons 4–6.
 Chuckie is Sammi's son, making him the grandson of Frank and the nephew of the Gallagher children.
-He has an IQ of 71, making him borderline mentally retarded.
+He has an IQ of 71, making him borderline intellectually disabled.
 Chuckie is naïve to the intentions of others.
 He ends up in prison along with Carl for being a drug mule.
 He is later released and stays with the Gallaghers despite their previous tension with Sammi.
 Although Carl threatens to hurt Chuckie while the two are in juvenile detention, Carl does not follow through.
-Before leaving for juvie, his mother tattoos a swastika on his forehead to ensure that he is protected by neo-Nazis.
+Before leaving for juvie, his mother tattoos a swastika on his forehead to ensure that he is protected by neo-Nazis, causing his sentence to be extended for bad behavior.
 In season 6, he is suspended from school after writing a book report on Mein Kampf, having been brainwashed by the neo-Nazis while in juvie.
-The school threatens to expel him, but Frank fights for his freedom of speech, and Chuckie is allowed to read the essay in class.
+The school threatens to expel him, but Frank fights for his freedom of speech, and Chuckie is allowed to read the essay in class, much to their horror.
 When the Gallaghers lose their home, they forget to inform Chuckie, who is left to camp under the porch alone until Frank arrives and keeps him company.
-Eventually, Sammi calls her mother Queenie to look after him and she takes him to live at her Eco Village.
+Eventually, Sammi calls her mother Queenie to look after him, tattoos a chakra over the swastika, and takes him to live at her Eco Village.
 While there, he works tending to poppy plants and survives a mountain lion's attack after being physically scarred.
 Chuckie is presumed to be taken care by his grandmother when Frank and Debbie leave the commune.